quackamole-dev/quackamole-legacy-monorepo/backend/README.md

 ## Steps
 ### Generate ssl certs for localhost
 This will create two files: **localhost.crt** and **localhost.key**.
 These are required for local development only.
 On the server we will use letsencrypt/certbot.
+Those two files need to be in the root of the backend folder.
 ``` shell script
 $ openssl req -x509 -out localhost.crt -keyout localhost.key \
   -newkey rsa:2048 -nodes -sha256 \